nhsd-a2si/docs-uec-appts/_pages/deployment/toolkit/dep_devptl.md

 ### Development Complete

-Once Development is complete, the sullplier can move onto Integration Testing.
+Once Development is complete, the suplier can move onto Integration Testing.

 ## Integration Testing

 Integration testing can be a challenging step.
 It involves gaining access to the SPINE Integration Environment (INT).
-There are a series of prerequestites and steps to complete before you can begin integration testing.
+There are a series of pre-requestites and steps to complete before you can begin integration testing.

 ### Pre-Requisites